Nostoi/codex_bootstrap/docs/helmsman-implementation-plan.md

       estimatedMinutes: 30,
       priority: 2,
       source: TaskSource.SELF,
-      aiSuggestion: 'Best scheduled for end of day when energy is lower' }
+      aiSuggestion: 'Best scheduled for end of day when energy is lower', },
-  }
+  },
 };
 ```